 Animal Care - Level 2

-Learn the professional skills necessary to understand the behaviours and enhance the welfare of a broad collection of animals, from common domestic pets to exotic reptiles and birds.
+Learn to understand the behaviours and enhance the welfare of a wide range of animals, from common domestic pets to exotic reptiles and birds.

 Qualification: City & Guilds Level 2 Technical Diploma in Animal Care

 Duration: One year

 A selection of unit titles is shown below: